carbonblack/cb-event-forwarder/README.md

 ## Quickstart Guide

 The cb-event-forwarder can be installed on any 64-bit Linux machine running CentOS 6.x.
-It can be installed on the same machine as the Cb EDR server, or another machine.
+It can be installed on the same machine as the EDR server, or another machine.
-If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), or are forwarding events from a Cb EDR cluster, we recommend installing it on a separate machine.
+If you are forwarding a large volume of events to QRadar (for example, all file modifications and/or registry modifications), or are forwarding events from a EDR cluster, we recommend installing it on a separate machine.
-Otherwise, it is acceptable to install the cb-event-forwarder on the Cb EDR server itself.
+Otherwise, it is acceptable to install the cb-event-forwarder on the EDR server itself.

 ### Installation

 To install and configure the cb-event-forwarder, perform these steps as "root" on your target Linux system.
-NOTE: if you plan to use the CD EDR console to configure and control cb-event-forwarder, then you MUST install it on the same system on which CB EDR is installed (in the case of a cluster installer, this means the master node).
+NOTE: if you plan to use the EDR console to configure and control cb-event-forwarder, then you MUST install it on the same system on which EDR is installed (in the case of a cluster installer, this means the master node).

 1. Install the CbOpenSource repository if it isn't already present: